 The harvest starts with a tree spade attached to custom made boom on the bucket attachment plate of the ZW80 loaders.
 Auxiliary hydraulics open the spade as it is centered on the trunk.
 Once in position, three long triangular blades are driven down into the ground, cutting a conical shaped hole three feet deep around the root ball.

-Cradled in the spade, the tree and root ball are lifted out of the ground.
+Cradled in the Hitachi machinery attachment, the tree and root ball are lifted out of the ground.
 The hole is then lined with a poly sheet and wire mesh, and then the tree and root ball are placed back into the hole.
 Over the next few months, the roots grow through the wire and poly, which stabilize the root ball.
 Crews then return with the loader and spade, dig up the tree again and place the whole bundle — tree, root ball, with wire and poly intact — into a truck for transport.

 Stability is safety